South America’s Yellow Fever Epidemic Disrupts Travel

 Paraguay's authorities recently announced a proof of immunization against yellow fever would be required for travelers arriving from or leaving for Bolivia, Brazil, Peru, and Venezuela.

-These countries reported new Yellow fever cases throughout 2021.
+These countries reported new Yellow fever (YF) cases throughout 2021.

 Effective February 14, 2022, “without the yellow fever vaccination certificate, nationals and foreign residents will not be able to travel to these destinations, and non-resident foreigners from these risk areas will not be able to enter the national territory,” the General Directorate of Migrations said in a statement.